bkrajendra/oc-letsencrypt/README.md

 2. Install this plugin and run php artisan october:up
 3. You're done :)
+4. Make sure to complete the instructions at https://octobercms.com/docs/setup/installation#crontab-setup for auto renew to work.

 ## Usage
 * Just goto settings and click LetsEncrypt